Callboard

 Audition Guidelines:

-Students will not be able to enroll in these acting courses before the beginning of the semester.
-Instead, starting two weeks before classes begin, students must sign up via the TDPS Callboard for auditions which will be held at the beginning of the semester.
+Students will not be able to enroll in these acting classes before the beginning of the semester.
+Instead, starting two weeks before classes begin, students must sign up for auditions on the TDPS Callboard.

-Auditions are generally held during the first class meeting of the semester, but students should confirm times and locations on the audition sign-up form.
+Auditions are held during the first class meeting of the semester.
+Students should confirm times and locations on the audition sign-up forms.

 Prerequisites: